fatiando-data/caribbean-bathymetry/README.md

 > These are the changes made to the original dataset.

+Version 1:

 * Convert from MGD77 to a simpler compressed CSV format.
 * Retain only the survey ID, coordinates, and depth.
 * Cut the data to a slightly smaller region.

+Version 2:

+* Reduce the region even more to reduce the data size.
+* Remove problematic surveys that had systematic errors.
+* Remove very dense surveys to reduce data size.

 ## About this repository